The FAQs can also be downloaded as a large print PDF here.

 Should I read the entry requirements?

 Yes.
 Every year scripts are entered which simply don't conform to key principles such as anonymity or length.
-Given the sheer volume of submissions, we can't check entries when they come in or undertake to liaise with writers about any mistakes, and so if a script breaches a requirement this will only be discovered by its first reader, who will have no choice but to discard it.
+Given the sheer volume of submissions, we can't check entries when they come in or undertake to liaise with writers about any mistakes, so if a script breaches a requirement this will only be discovered by its first reader, who will have no choice but to discard it.
 Please, please take 5 minutes to read our guidelines before you submit!
 Do so HERE.